 - Pinch of dried rosemary

-- Drain the cashews and add into a high-powered blender along with the oil, lemon juice and apple cider vinegar.
-Blend for around 1 minute in a high powered blender, or around 3-5 minutes (or longer if needed) in a lower powder unit, until it has formed a smooth, thick paste that resembles cream cheese.
+- Drain the cashews and add into a high-powered blender along with the oil, lemon juice, apple cider vinegar and salt.
+Blend for around 1 minute in a high powered blender, or around 3-5 minutes (or longer if needed) in a lower power unit, until it has formed a smooth, thick paste that resembles cream cheese.
 If it is too thick, then add a little warm water.

 - Transfer to a small dish and sprinkle over the dried rosemary.
 Serve on a hot bagel with red onion marmalade or use as a substitute to cream cheese in any other dish!